Working with Sexuality: Bodies, Desires and ImaginationWith Module Speakers:

 - This content is available 24/7 for 1 year per subscription

 This package of resources provides 17 hours of CPD on a range of contemporary clinical perspectives to help support practitioners in working more confidently with this vast and complex subject.
 It combines a rich archive of:

 - Research resources

 - Therapeutic skills

-of its centrality to human experience, sexuality has always been a prime focus of clinical and theoretical debate, as well as controversy.
+Sexuality has always been a prime focus of clinical and theoretical debate, as well as controversy.
 Sexual desire and behaviour can reflect our attachment style, be affected by loss and trauma and is influenced by our neurobiology.
 Furthermore our assumptions about, expectations of and even enjoyment of sex are shaped by our gender identity that is itself often an unconscious product of a historically binary and normative social and psychoanalytic culture.

 We live in a society that is both obsessed with and ashamed of sex, a paradox that extends to the consulting room where therapists can often find themselves uncertain about and avoidant of working with their client’s most intimate desires and the erotic aspects of transference.
 An in-depth knowledge of our own sexuality and our ethical responsibilities towards clients can enhance the safety and intimacy of the therapeutic relationship and help prevent sexual boundary violations that will inevitably re-traumatise clients.